< Back to Blog

 • History lessons on old-school harvesting machinery

-• Farm tours via tractor
+• Farm tours via hay wagon ride

 To learn more about Ridgeberry Farm and the Maine wild blueberry industry, make sure to pay them a visit on Wild Blueberry Weekend.